Algebraic interaction strength for translation surfaces with multiple singularities: Preliminaries on the regular n gon

 A \emph{translation surface} $(X,\omega)$ is a real compact genus $g$ surface $X$ with an atlas $\omega$ such that all transition functions are translations except on a finite set of singularities $\Sigma$, along with a distinguished direction.
 In fact, it can also be seen as a surface obtained from a finite collection of polygons embedded in $\CC$ by identifying pairs of parallel opposite sides by translation.
 The resulting surface has a flat metric and a finite number of conical singularities.

 For $n \geq 4$ even, one can construct a translation surface by identifying the opposite sides of a regular $n$-gon.
 The resulting surface has a well defined atlas of charts to $\RR^2$ where the transition functions are translations, except, for $n \geq 8$, at the vertices, which are then singularities.
-One can check that if $n \equiv 0 \mod 4$ then all vertices are identified to the same point whereas if $n \equiv 2 \mod 4$ the vertices split in two classes, and the resulting surface has two disctinct singularities.
+One can check that if $n \equiv 0 \mod 4$ then all vertices are identified to the same point whereas if $n \equiv 2 \mod 4$ the vertices split in two classes, and the resulting surface has two distinct singularities.

 As a consequence of the definition, geodesics on translation surfaces are piecewise straight line segments, and they can only change direction at a singularity.
-Geodesic segments from a singularity to a singularity are referred to \emph{saddle connections}, and such geodesics play a central role in the study of translation surfaces: every closed geodesic is homologous to the union of saddle connections.
-More, every rational homology class has a representative element of minimal length which is the union of saddle connections.
-The reason for this is that a non-singular closed geodesic determines a flat \emph{cylinder} of homologous trajectories, as in Figure \ref{fig:cylinders}, and the boundary of the cylinder is made of saddle connections.
+Geodesic segments from a singularity to a singularity are referred to as \emph{saddle connections}, and such geodesics play a central role in the study of translation surfaces: every closed curve is freely homotopic (hence homologous) to the union of saddle connections.
+More, every free homotopy class has a representative element of minimal length which is the union of saddle connections.
+The reason for this is that a non-singular closed geodesic determines a flat \emph{cylinder} of freely homotopic trajectories, as in Figure \ref{fig:cylinders}, and the boundary of the cylinder is made of saddle connections.
 For example, the regular $4m+2$-gon is decomposed into $m$ cylinders in the direction of every side, see Figure \ref{fig:cylinders}.

-The main consequence of the above, for our purpose, is that when studying the interaction strength one can restrict to closed curves made of saddle connections, and more, by a convexity argument, to those that are simple, which imply in particular that there is at most as many saddle connections as the number of singularities of the surface.
+As a consequence of the above, when studying the interaction strength on translation surfaces one can restrict to closed curves made of saddle connections.
+In fact, if one studies the algebraic interaction strength, a convexity argument shows that one can further restrict to the curves that are simple (see \cite{these_massart}).
+Although this is not necessary for our argument, it will simplify the exposition to restrict as a first step to closed curves passing at most once through each singularity of the surface.